CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 11 [29 March 2020]/readme.md

-# Analysis for Contets 10
+# Analysis for Contest 10

 *Setter: Leaderboard*